Species Production Guides

 References

 Cochrane, T. S., Elliot, K., & Lipke, C. S. (2014).
-Asteraceae - Sunflower Family.
-In Prairie Plants of the University of Wisconsin-Madison Arboretum (3rd ed., p.
+Flat-top aster.
+In Prairie plants of the University of Wisconsin-Madison Arboretum (3rd ed., p.
 133).
 University of Wisconsin-Madison Arboretum.

 Hilty, J. (2019).
-Flat-Topped Aster - Doellingeria umbellata.
+Flat-topped aster - Doellingeria umbellata.
 Illinois Wildflowers. https://www.illinoiswildflowers.info/wetland/plants/fltp_aster.html

 Kartesz, J.T., The Biota of North America Program (BONAP).
 2023.
 North American Plant Atlas. (http://bonap.net/napa).
 Chapel Hill, N.C. [maps generated from Kartesz, J.T.
 2023.
 Floristic Synthesis of North America, Version 1.0.
 Biota of North America Program (BONAP). (in press)]